Higher and foundation tiers

 equation below:

 The method used to neutralise an acid using a metal carbonate is shown below.
 It is very similar to the method described earlier using copper oxide as a base.
-In this example the metal carbonate used is calcium carbonate (chalk) and the acid used is hydrochloric acid.
+In the example below the metal carbonate used is calcium carbonate (chalk) and the acid used is hydrochloric acid.

-Bee stings are acidic and the help relieve the pain a solution of sodium hydrogen carbonate (baking powdered) can be applied to the sting.
-Some toothpastes also contain calcium carbonate which acts as a mild abrasives to help remove stains, it also thicken the toothpaste and helps to neutralise any acids produced in the mouth to help reduce tooth decay.
+Some toothpastes also contain the basic substance calcium carbonate which acts as a mild abrasives to help remove stains, it also thicken the toothpaste and helps to neutralise any acids produced in the mouth to help reduce tooth decay.